 One of the tallest waterfalls in Europe (165 mt) in the luxuriant Valnerina, a valley in the Umbria region.

 Marmore Falls is a man-made waterfall created by the ancient Romans.
-Its total height is 165 m (541 feet), making it the tallest man-made waterfall in the world.
-It is located in the Umbria region, 1,5 hr drive from Rome.
-Its source is a portion of the waters of the river Velino which flows through the highlands that surround the city of Rieti.
-In ancient times it fed a wetland that was thought to bring malaria.
-To remove that threat to the city of Rieti, in 271 BC a Roman consul ordered the construction of a canal to divert the stagnant waters into the natural cliff at Marmore.
+Its total height is 165 m (541 feet), it is the tallest man-made waterfall in the world.
+Located in the Umbria region, it is 1.5 hr drive from Rome.
+Its source is the river Velino which flows through the highlands that surround the city of Rieti.
+In ancient times, it fed a wetland that was thought to bring malaria.
+To remove that threat from the city of Rieti, in 271 BC a Roman consul ordered the construction of a canal designed to divert the stagnant waters into a natural cliff at Marmore.
 From there, the water fell into the Nera river below.
-Lack of maintenance in the canal resulted in a decrease in the flow, until eventually the wetland began to reappear.
-In 1422, Pope Gregory XII ordered the construction of a new canal to restore the original flow.
-Other popes were involved later to regulate the flow of water which became a resource at the end of XIX century to power the newly formed steel mills in Terni.
+Due to a lack of maintenance in the canal, the wetland reappeared.
+In 1422, Pope Gregory XII ordered the construction of a new canal to restore the original flow, which became a resource at the end of XIX century to power the newly formed steel mills in Terni.
 In the following years, engineers began using the water flow to generate electricity.
-Nowadays, in order to control the operation of the power plant and to satisfy tourists, the falls are turned on according to a set schedule, achieving a spectacular effect at full flow.
+Nowadays, in order to control the operation of the power plant and to satisfy tourists, the falls are turned on according to a set schedule, achieving a spectacular effect in full flow.